class-act-org/class-act-org.github.io/docs/candidate/index.md

 ## 6. [Closing the Deal](closing)

 A successful demo interview doesn’t just show your technical skills—it demonstrates your ability to communicate, adapt, and think critically in real-time.
-For interviewers, this process offers a unique perspective on how candidates approach problem-solving in practical, real-world scenarios.
-For interviewees, it’s an opportunity to leave a lasting impression by taking control of the narrative.
+For stakeholders, this process offers a unique perspective on how candidates approach problem-solving in practical, real-world scenarios.
+For Candidates, it’s an opportunity to leave a lasting impression by taking control of the narrative.
 Embrace the conversation, be open to feedback, and show them how you’ll make an impact beyond just answering questions.

 [^1]: To clarify, A *career job interview*, in this context, is any interview for a higher-level (senior and above) position that would benefit from a demonstration of knowledge approach.